UCLL-Frontend/oefeningen-frontend-deel1/week-03a-style-your-documents-using-css.md

 - Your website has an external style sheet, in the folder CSS.
 - You have used most types of CSS selectors: HTML elements, id, class, child selector, combination of all.
 - You have used the properties color, background-color, font-family, line-height, font-size, and more.
-- At least one element is limited in width (including max-width).
-- You have used the properties margin and padding.
-- Padding and margin are not applied cumulatively (where not necessary/where possible).
-Example: both body and article have padding-left so that they add up to a wide padding-left.
-- You use margin and padding to create white space, not <br>.
 - CSS code is repeated as little as possible (DRY).

 ### Layout